• Guests

 The concealed tender well in the foredeck can carry a 6.3-meter Novurania RIB, while a second tender is stored in a large garage in the stern, accessed through a bottom-hinged door.
 The stern door mechanism also allows for the creation of a bathing platform that can be positioned at various heights above sea level.

-Parsifal III's is not only a testament to unparalleled craftsmanship and design but also a reflection of unwavering commitment to achieving the apogee of sailing elegance.
+Betty Boop is a reflection of unwavering commitment to achieving the apogee of sailing elegance.
 Every element, every finish, and every detail is a tribute to their successful quest for perfection on the high seas.

 Interior Design